 Numbness results when one part of the pathway for sensation malfunctions, usually because of a disorder or drug.
 Many conditions can cause numbness in various ways.
 For example, they may

-Pressure on different parts of the pathway has various causes (see see Some Causes and Features of Numbness), as in the following:
+Pressure on different parts of the pathway has various causes (see see Table 5: Some Causes and Features of Numbness), as in the following:

 Because so many disorders can cause numbness, doctors ask questions systematically, focusing on more likely causes.